Social Assistance in Canada: Eligibility, Benefits, and Payment Dates

 Newfoundland and Labrador’s Income Support program assists residents unable to fully support themselves by providing monthly income benefits and other aid.

 Newfoundland issues payments twice per month – on the 1st and 16th of each month.
+These are typically sent by direct deposit, but can also be mailed.

-Newfoundland Social Assistance Payment Dates 2025:
+Newfoundland Social Assistance Payment Dates in 2026:

 MonthDates